Part 2: Bugs & Part 3: Disease are found below.

 The first bug attack on citrus in FL is often the black aphids.
 They attack the fresh new growth because it is so tender.
 The photo to the right is a good example of what you'll see:

-As soon as you see the black aphids, spray immediately with the Organocide 3-in-1 before they spread, multiply, or get joined by any other kinds of bugs!
-Usually one application will do.
+As soon as you see the black aphids, spray immediately with either the Organocide 3-in-1 or the diluted PCO Choice before they spread, multiply, or get joined by any other kinds of bugs!
+Usually one application will do --- aphids are easy to stop.

 black aphids attack the tender new growth

-this damage is caused by bugs: citrus leaf miners
+this damage is caused by bugs: citrus leaf miner moth

 The second bug attack in FL to citrus is usually the leaf miners.
 Again, they attack the fresh new growth first and look like the picture on the left.

 9 times out of 10, you'll see the aphids first if at all, and the leaf miners second.
-As soon as you see them, spray with the Organocide 3-in-1.
+As soon as you see them, spray with the Organocide 3-in-1 or the diluted PCO Choice.
 These are more stubborn than the aphids and usually take us 2-4 applications to stop them.

 The leaves won't recover or repair: you either have to cut off the affected branch tips, or wait for them to shed these leaves and re-grow more foliage.
 I usually opt for cutting off the unsightly mess so that I can tell when we have new damage happening.